Réunion ibis: Taxonomy

+Contemporary accounts

 The English Chief Officer John Tatton was the first to mention a specifically white bird on Réunion, in 1625.
 The French occupied the island from 1646 and onwards, and referred to this bird as the "solitaire".
 M. Carré of the French East India Company described the "solitaire" in 1699, explaining the reason for its name:

 I saw a kind of bird in this place which I have not found elsewhere; it is that which the inhabitants call the Oiseaux Solitaire for to be sure, it loves solitude and only frequents the most secluded places; one never sees two or more together; it is always alone.
 It is not unlike a turkey, if it did not have longer legs.
 The beauty of its plumage is a delight to see.
 It is of changeable colour which verges upon yellow.
 The flesh is exquisite; it forms one of the best dishes in this country, and might form a dainty at our tables.
 We wished to keep two of these birds to send to France and present them to His Majesty, but as soon as they were on board ship, they died of melancholy, having refused to eat or drink.